Why do we need farmed salmon?

 Is the environmental impact of Salmon farming well managed?

-Chilean salmon farmers work hard to ensure fish are raised sustainably while minimizing the impact on the environment.
+Chilean salmon farmers work hard to ensure fish are raised responsibly while minimizing the impact on the environment.
 This is in compliance with federal guidelines, industry standards, and recommendations shared by NGOs like the World Wildlife Fund.

 How does farmed salmon get its bright color?